JohanScheepers/flutter_conference_hub/README.md

    - This project will Flutter for multiplatform development (Linux, Android and iOS).

  - State Management:
-   - Riverpod
+   - Riverpod - Open For discussion

  - Local Storage:
-   - sqflite
+   - sqflite - Open For discussion

  - Backend:
-   - We are consider using a backend service like Serverpod, Firebase, or even a custom server to manage data, authentication, push notifications, and other functionality.
+   - We are consider using a backend service like Firebase, or even a custom server to manage data, authentication, push notifications, and other functionality.

  - BLE Beacon Integration:
    - SDKs: